cabforum/code-signing/docs/CSBR.md

 ### 4.9.10 On-line revocation checking requirements

 --- EDITOR NOTE BEGIN ---
-[EDITOR: The following is language from BR section 4.9.10 which was not in the CSBRs and is not in "conflict" with existing CSBR section 4.9.10 language.
-How should we treat these requirements?
-How is a "conflict" defined?
-Is it that there is no practical requirement conflict or that the entire section is empty?]
+[EDITOR: The following is language from BR section 4.9.10 which was not in the CSBRs but should probably be imported.]

 OCSP responders operated by the CA SHALL support the HTTP GET method, as described in RFC 6960 and/or RFC 5019.